jingjing-0919/Edge-Quantile-Queries/README.md

 The code implementation should be executable on all platforms for which there exists a JVM (>=12).

 It is suggested to import the project to the IntelliJ IDEA (or other alternative Java IDEs) and run the code from the console.

+### Dataset Download

+The [Git Large File Storage (LFS)](https://git-lfs.github.com/) may restrict your dataset download due to bandwidth limit.
+Please feel free to contact us if you met the above issue.

 ### Project Structure